Hexagram Nineteen—Wise Management

-Your symbol is Hexagram 19, wise management.
 There is possibility for growth in all directions, but the wise manager remembers to watch for the problems that inevitably come in any endeavor.
-The hexagram predicts problems in the eighth month, which symbolizes the last phase, as the Western equivalent to the "eleventh hour."
+The hexagram predicts problems in the eighth month, which symbolizes the last phase, as the Western equivalent to "the eleventh hour."

 The third line, yin, shows that management has become lax.
 Becoming aware of the situation the two partners work together to get it under control.

-The fourth line, yin, shows proper management has been achieved.
-Such managers will bring good fortune in every respect.
+The fourth line, yin, shows proper management is achieved.

 In the fifth line, yin, management is handled with great intelligence.
 When things are planned and managed properly, such wisdom will bring great success.